Non-parametric Permutation Testing

 Why this matters

 Because LAION-fMRI contains only 5 subjects, all significance testing must be done at the single-subject level.
 If the study you are replicating used single-subject statistics, stick to the method used in the paper.
-However, if they use between-subject statistics (e.g., a t-test or ANOVA across subjects), you need to switch tonon-parametric permutation testing and report the results for each subject.
+However, if they use group-level statistics (e.g., a t-test or ANOVA across subjects), you need to switch to non-parametric permutation testing and report the results for each subject individually.
 Below you find a guide and concrete examples.

 Step-by-step